ld4l/cul-oclc-works/2016-01-08-subset/README.md

 28 2
 ```

-So then, <histogram_of_num_works_with_given_num_bibids.dat> is a histgram where the first column is the number of bibids associated with (instances of) a given work, and the second column is the number of works that meet this condition.
+The output, <histogram_of_num_works_with_given_num_bibids.dat>, is a histgram where the first column is the number of (unique) bibids associated with (instances of) a given work, and the second column is the number of works that meet this condition.
 Hence we see that there are ~419k works for which we have one instance in this dataset, ~6k works for which we have two instances, etc., all way down to there being 2 works for which we have 28 instances.
 One of these works is:

   * <http://worldcat.org/entity/work/id/682867933> "Projections of educational statistics to"